meeshkan/hmt/docs/RECORD.md

 ## Next up: Building with Mem

-After you've recorded your API traffic with `meeshkan record`, you can use that data to to build an OpenAPI specification via the Mem CLI.
+After you've recorded your API traffic with `mem record`, you can use that data to to build an OpenAPI specification via the Mem CLI.

 To learn how, visit our [building documentation](./docs/BUILD.md).